matrix-org/matrix-appservice-node/README.md

 app.listen(3000);
 ```

 Alternatively, to do the bare minimum HTTP calls required by the AS API specification, you can use the ``asapi`` module.
 This does not handle anything for you: it simply wraps the HTTP calls and presents a promise interface (using ``Q``).
+You will be responsible for checking tokens, preventing duplicate transactions, etc.

 ``` javascript
 var express = require("express");